PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 All of the above are being used a lot too – we're ingesting 10s of billions of events a month, have 10s of thousands of companies regularly using our service and over 100K user sign ups.

 I often get asked how we build so much, so quickly.
 The answer is simple: we deliberately designed our company for speed.

-Here's how.
+## How we optimized PostHog for speed

-## 1. No product management by default
+### 1. No product management by default

 The responsibilities of a product manager still exist, but our engineers: